 19 things to do this winter for adults

-Join a behind-the-scenes tour of the Museum's fascinating zoology spirit collection, which is preserved in alcoholic spirit (much like a few of us come the end of Christmas).
+Explore the amazing diversity of life on Earth with a behind-the-scenes tour of the Museum's fascinating zoology spirit collection, which is preserved in alcoholic spirit (much like a few of us come the end of Christmas).

 Meet Archie the 8.25-metre-long giant squid, Darwin's favourite octopus and a shark specimen that was transported in a suitcase in the 1950s.

 It's somewhere you'd least expect.
 Instead of looking at the blue whale skeleton in Hintze Hall, cast your gaze to the 162 ceiling panels beyond.
 Arranged in sets of six, the illustrations show the familiar and the exotic.
 See if you can spot lemons, oranges, apples, figs, grapes and peaches.